 Savor card is back and better than ever

-The new Savor card is a significant refresh on the original card, which offered 3% cash back on dining, 2% on groceries and 1% on everything else, and a $150 bonus if you spend $500 within the first 3 months of opening the account.
+The new Savor card is a significant refresh on the original card, which offered 3% cash back on dining, 2% at grocery stores and 1% on everything else, and a $150 bonus if you spend $500 within the first 3 months of opening the account.
 The SavorOne is almost the same in rewards structure to the previous Savor card – albeit with the expanded benefits in entertainment.
 However, the new Savor card packs a significant rewards punch in the dining and entertainment category.

 The revamped Savor card’s considerable (and unlimited) 4% cash back on dining and entertainment could see heavy-spenders in those categories realizing significant cash back rewards.
 Young professionals, families with a fondness for eating out, or gastronomes who love restaurant dining, this card is most definitely for you.
 Even with a $95 annual fee (waived for the first year), if you eat out more than 3 or 4 times a week you easily make up the expenditure — and that’s not including spending on entertainment, groceries, and everything else.